Kingly Court | Carnaby Street Dining Nook

 Opening Hours: Daily from 5pm-3am (11.30pm Sundays) – booking ahead advised

-A trio of chefs leave Michelin-starred eatery Le Gavroche to make kebabs, bringing the world… Le Bab.
-Housed in a surprisingly elegant and roomy dining room, with blue tiled walls and a sharp concrete counter surrounding the open kitchen, Le Bab is the place to head whenever you have the very specific, and yet common craving for pork shawarma and pickled kohlrabi kebabs, with fondue-slathered double-cooked fries, frothy pink cocktails and an ice cream sandwich.
+A trio of chefs from Michelin-starred eatery Le Gavroche now devote their time to the art of the gourmet kebab.
+Housed in an elegant and spacious dining room, with blue tiled walls and a sharp concrete counter surrounding the open kitchen, Le Bab is the place to head whenever you have the very specific, and yet common craving for pork shawarma and pickled kohlrabi kebabs, with fondue-slathered double-cooked fries, frothy pink cocktails and an ice cream sandwich.
 READ MORE

 Opening Hours: Lunch and dinner daily